What Is Paranoid Schizophrenia? Symptoms, Causes, Treatments

 Treatment of paranoid schizophrenia involves a lifelong commitment; no cure for schizophrenia exists.
 Treatment, essentially the same for all types of the disorder, varies based on symptom intensity and severity, patient medical history, age, and other individually relevant factors.

 Treatments for paranoid schizophrenia require a team of medical and mental health professionals as well as social workers.
-Treatment strategies may include one or more of several options: antipsychotic medications (both traditional and atypical), psychotherapy for patient and family, hospitalization, electroconvulsive therapy (ECT), and social skills development training.
+Treatment strategies may include one or more of several options: antipsychotic medications (both traditional and atypical), psychotherapy for schizophrenia for patient and family, hospitalization, electroconvulsive therapy (ECT), and social skills development training.

 For psychotherapeutic and other non-pharmaceutical interventions to work, doctors must first control paranoid schizophrenia symptoms.
 They accomplish this by prescribing one or more antipsychotic drugs.
 For the drugs to do their work effectively, the patient must comply with the physician orders by closely adhering to dosing instructions and schedule.